onzfonz/comp227/src/content/5/en/part5d.md

 This will happen even if the button is not visible.
 To avoid name conflicts, we gave the submit button the id `login-button` we can use to access it.

-Now we notice that the variable `cy` our tests use gives us a nasty Eslint error
+If you are following along as you are working through this text, you may have noticed that the variable `cy` in our tests gives us an error:

 ![vscode screenshot showing cy is not defined](../../images/5/30ea.png)

-We can get rid of it by installing [eslint-plugin-cypress](https://github.com/cypress-io/eslint-plugin-cypress) as a development dependency
+We can get rid of those errors by installing [eslint-plugin-cypress](https://github.com/cypress-io/eslint-plugin-cypress) as a development dependency

 ```js
 npm install eslint-plugin-cypress --save-dev